-4. Special Topic: modernizing Youth Apprenticeship curriculum
+4. Special Topics: Modernizing Youth Apprenticeship curriculum

-Ms. Amy Phillips reported that the state youth apprenticeship staff and Worldwide Instructional Design System are revising all youth apprenticeship curriculum to ensure it meets the needs of industry and aligns with applicable registered apprenticeships.
-She noted that the project will include revising the Architecture & Construction youth apprenticeship and called for volunteers to validate the curriculum.
-Several members volunteered to contact Ms. Phillips.
+Mr. Smith reported that the state youth apprenticeship staff and Worldwide Instructional Design System are revising all youth apprenticeship curriculum to ensure it meets the needs of industry and aligns with applicable registered apprenticeships.
+He noted that the project will include revising the Architecture & Construction youth apprenticeship; 10 of the 12 competencies apply to all construction occupations.
+He encouraged attendees to participate validate the curriculum.